PullRequestTimeout/dirt-server/README.md

 - "Drops"
 - "Jumps"

-"weather-reactivity" is defined by the question "how challenging is the trail to ride after either a recent rain event, or no rain events for quite a while?" and "traffic" is defined by popularity and usage.
-Both return one of three values:
+"weatherReactivity" is defined by the question "how challenging is the trail to ride after either a recent rain event, or no rain events for quite a while?".
+"traffic" is defined by popularity and usage.
+"treeCoverage" is defined by how mach shelter the trail receives from trees by the trail, dense trees provide more, open space and wider trails provide less.
+All return one of three values:
 - "Low"
 - "Moderate"
 - "High"